 For more details: http://deadessays.blogspot.com/2013/07/the-festival-express-guide.html

 The Dead also did a short TV special in August 1970 called Calebration, doing several songs in the KQED studio - Easy Wind, Candyman, Casey Jones, Brokedown Palace, & Uncle John.
 It's in rather dodgy quality, with our only source a poor, wobbly, multi-gen VHS transfer, but it's still worth seeing - it hasn't been released.
+Multiple clips are available, this one perhaps the best quality:

 The Dead's 6/21/71 show was filmed, and some pieces were shown on French TV.
 I'm not sure how much of the show survives aside from what has been broadcast.
 It would depend on whether the songs that weren't used for the original film were preserved - normally TV stations dumped unused footage when they filmed concerts.
 Parts of this show have surfaced in a mix of B&W and color, along with an interview with Garcia (overdubbed in French).